 A=Yes; B=No; Z=Not Applicable

-17.1 Additional information (If “yes”, please indicate the countries supported since COP12): please indicate how much funding has been provided since COP14 and please provide the source links or upload the source documents here.
+17.1 Additional information: (If “yes”, please indicate the countries supported since COP12): please indicate how much funding has been provided since COP14 and please provide the source links or upload the source documents here.

 17.2 [For Contracting Parties with a development assistance agency (“donor countries”):] Have environmental safeguards and assessments been included in development proposals proposed the development of projects by the agency? {3.3.2} KRA 3.3.ii